pedrogiroldo/CExec/README.md

 | `-source`   | Source file to compile                               | From config file or required       |
 | `-watch`    | Enable file watching mode to recompile on changes    | From config file or false          |

+## 🔧 Configuring CExec

+CExec offers **two flexible configuration methods**:

-### Configuration file
+### 1️⃣ JSON Configuration File

-CExec can be configured through a JSON file called `CExecConfig.json`.
-This file should be in the same directory from where CExec is executed.

-Example of `CExecConfig.json`:
+You can create a `CExecConfig.json` file in your working directory for permanent configurations:

 ```json
 {